Interstate 89: Future

 Vermont and New Hampshire are working together to reconstruct the Vietnam Veterans Memorial Bridge over the Connecticut River.
 As part of construction, the deck and superstructure of the bridge would be replaced, and auxiliary lanes would be added to give more merging room for travelers entering and exiting I-89 at the exits for I-91.
 Construction will occur between 2020 and 2022.

-The Vermont Agency of Transportation (VTrans) has released plans to build a diverging diamond interchange along I-89 at exit 16 (US 2/US 7) in Colchester.
-Construction is expected to start in early 2023 and be completed in late 2025.
+The Vermont Agency of Transportation (VTrans) has released plans to build a diverging diamond interchange along I-89 at exit 16 (milepost exit 91; US 2/US 7) in Colchester, the first interchange of its kind in the state.
+Construction was expected to start in early 2023 and be completed in late 2025.
+However, phase I of construction began earlier than originally planned in winter 2022.
+Phase I work will relocate utilities, replace waterlines, and remove ledges, along with additional work on retaining walls and drainage.
+Working on the diverging diamond itself is expected to begin in fall 2024 once bidding and a contract let has been made.
+However, its completion has now been pushed back to mid-2026.

+Starting in early 2024, VTrans is improving the interchange at exit 17 (milepost 97; US 2/US 7) at I-89 and the Chimney Corner intersection of US 2 and US 7 in Colchester, with corresponding roadway improvements and the replacement of the existing bridge carrying US 2 over I-89 within the project limits.
+In order to address safety concerns of traffic backing up onto I-89 northbound, the intersection of the northbound off-ramp and US 2 will be improved by adding a left turn lane onto US 2 eastbound to increase capacity.
+The southbound off-ramp will also be reconstructed to make way for a new southbound on-ramp to eliminate the left-turn conflict point for vehicles accessing I-89 southbound from US 2 westbound.
+In addition, the intersection of US 2 and US 7 will be reconfigured along with the widening of the roadways to accommodate additional turning lanes, all of which are key project elements in reducing queuing and delays.
+Construction will last for three construction seasons and, as of June 2024, is expected to be completed in mid-2026.

 Exit list

 New Hampshire uses sequential exit numbering, with the interchange with I-93 in Concord being unnumbered.
 In 2020, Vermont added "milepoint exit" numbers to existing signs, essentially marking each interchange with two exit numbers (except the I-91 interchange, which was previously unnumbered).
+However, the gore point exit number signs continue to show only the sequential exit numbers.